 Keep up the excellent work, Ms. Graham and Ms. Spencer!

 Ridge Park Charter Academy is a free public charter school in Grand Rapids, Michigan, serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.